 Both companies show the same shareholders in the UK records, and their bank accounts were both opened by the same Azerbaijani man, Maharram Ahmadov.

 Both transferred more than $1.7 billion from accounts allegedly handled by Ahmadov.
-But Ahmadov is unlikely to be the real person in charge – reporters found that he is a working class driver living in a modest home in the
+But Ahmadov is unlikely to be the real person in charge – reporters found that he is a working class driver living in a modest home in the outskirts of Baku.

 Reporters for OCCRP talked with Ahmadov, 51, who admitted being involved with the companies as a director, but said he knew nothing about the financial transactions conducted in his name.

 He said he was a driver for a bank in Baku and that people in that bank had made him a director.
 He added that his documents were held at the bank.